vadimsteckler1/coins-docs.github.io/docs/rest-api.md

 }
 ```

-Events which may be consumed by callbacks are described at the following table:
+Events which may be consumed by callbacks are described in the table below:

 Event Name	| Description
 ----|---
-invoice.created	|The invoice has been created.
+invoice.created	| The invoice has been created.
-invoice.updated	|The invoice has been updated.
+invoice.updated	| The invoice has been updated.
 This may be due to the payment received for the invoice.
-invoice.fully_paid	| The invoice is has been complete.
+invoice.fully_paid	| The invoice payment has been completed.
-invoice.payment_reference_number_generated|When generating the invoice payment reference number.
+invoice.payment_reference_number_generated| The invoice payment reference number has been generated.